vsingh55/Hashnode_Blogs_Backup/cls2i2htj000109jkf9yc4w3u.md

 <div data-node-type="callout">
 <div data-node-type="callout-emoji">💡</div>
-<div data-node-type="callout-text">Thank you for joining me in this module.
-We have reached the end of module 1.
-You can now proceed to module 2 and continue your learning journey.
-Keep in touch and enjoy learning.</div>
+<div data-node-type="callout-text">Congratulations on completing module 1.
+You have learned a lot in this module and I hope you enjoyed it.
+Now you are ready to move on to module 2 and explore new topics.
+I look forward to hearing from you and wish you a happy learning experience.</div>
 </div>